UW-Madison-DoIT/caos-php-client/README.md

 This project uses a Fork and Pull collaboration workflow.
 See http://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows for more info

 The primary repository for this project is https://bitucket.org/uwmadison_doit/caos-php-client.
-Few developers will have write access to this repository (not even its creator :rage:), instead the preferred access will be read.
+Few developers will have write access to this repository, instead the preferred access will be read.

 Each developer should: